 45 acres of Native & Exotic Plants in the Cayo District ...

-Plants are what we are all about - Our job is to inspire you to appreciate plants to protect the floral bio diversity of Belize, by existing as an information resource for the community, government, industry and science and to be a place of beauty for all visitors to enjoy.
+Plants are what we are all about - Our job is to inspire you to appreciate plants and to protect the floral bio-diversity of Belize, by existing as an information resource for the community, government, industry and science and to be a place of beauty for visitors to enjoy.

 Modestly speaking we offer you beautiful plants in a beautiful setting, but we're oh! so much more.

 We work at encouraging sustainable agriculture, maintaining conservation collections and engaging in conservation education.
 Our aim is to inspire our community and visitors (this could be you!) to protect our leafy friends and their habitats, by learning more about the world of plants.

 Habitats of Belize

 To show visitors different Habitats of Belize, we have recreated several biomes within the gardens, including a Savanna Trail, Wetlands and Rainforest.
 At each habitat you will find plants and information associated with that ecosystem.